Read the full writeup →

 The takeaway

-"The wall" isn't a metaphor — it's a measurable bend in the pace curve that arrives, on average, right around 30 km.
+"The wall" isn't a metaphor.
+It's a measurable bend in the pace curve that arrives, on average, right around 30 km.
 And because the bend is so much gentler for fitter, more even-paced runners, the practical lesson lines up with every coach's advice: train your endurance, and start conservatively, because the last 12 km is where marathons are won and lost.
 (See also my companion study, The Negative-Split Myth.)

 Data & method: Official 2014 Boston Marathon results (public mirror: llimllib/bostonmarathon), 31,655 finishers with complete 5K splits.
 Each segment's pace = segment time ÷ segment distance.
 Reproduce with fetch_data.py + analyze.py in the repo.
 Boston's net-downhill start flatters early pace, so the real-world slowdown is, if anything, understated here.